marcinbiegun/martinrocker.github.io/_pages/portfolio.md

 classes: wide
 ---

-A collection of my VJ projects that were successfullly deployed.
-They are mostly interactive installations presented at Egodrop parties' art galleries.
+A collection of my VJ projects that were successfullly deployed to art galleries and rave parties.